AdamSobieski/adamsobieski.github.io/semantic-web/index.md

 ---
-title: A Semantic Web Object Model
+title: A Semantic Object Model
 ---

-## A Semantic Web Object Model
+## A Semantic Object Model

-Here is a sketch of a Semantic Web object model expressed using TypeScript.
+Here is a sketch of a Semantic Object Model (SOM) expressed using TypeScript.

 ```
 type IRI =